Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 North Texas Stats and Trends

-- The Mean Green have yet to cover the spread this year when underdogs by 12 points or more.
+- The Mean Green have been underdogs by 12 points or more two times this season and have not covered the spread once.

-- This year the Mean Green have five turnovers, two fewer than the Bulldogs have takeaways (7).
+- The Mean Green have turned the ball over five times, two fewer times than the Bulldogs have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.